 Help Lower Textbook Costs for Students

-Are you an instructor who is concerned about the impact of high textbook costs for your students' academic success?
-Explore possible open textbook solutions by attending a two-hour workshop led by members of the University of Michigan’s Open Textbook Network and writing a short textbook review.
-Qualifying participants will receive a $200 stipend for their efforts!
+Are you an instructor who is concerned about the impact of high textbook costs for your students’ academic success?
+Explore possible open textbook solutions by attending a two-hour workshop and then writing a short textbook review.
+You will received a $200 stipend for your efforts!

 Did You Know…